riiiiiiiiiina0/rainbow-bear/README.md

 - **One single purpose**: Improve Notion’s highlight colors so important ideas stand out.
 - **Vivid and readable**: Brighter, clearer highlight backgrounds with appropriate text contrast.
-- **Color‑blind friendly**: Optional gentle patterns layer on top of colors to help differentiate hues.
 - **Customize your palette**: Pick your own background and text color per Notion highlight color.
-- **Optional animations**: Subtle, soft animations you can turn on to draw the eye (off by default).
 - **Dark/light aware**: Works nicely with both Notion themes.
 - **Private and lightweight**: Uses only `storage` permission.
 No analytics, no tracking, no network calls.